 In short, both platforms are taking their customers’ data security very seriously.

 When it comes to integrations, Monday is behind Asana with almost 50 workspace solution providers.
 You can use Zoom, Google Drive, Excel, etc. while using Monday.
 The best way to enable Monday.com time tracking is by connecting Monday.com and Everhour.

 Monday vs Asana: Pricing

 Asana has a three-tier pricing strategy.
 The basic plan is free that gives three views as mentioned, basic workflows and reporting.
 The basic free version can include up to 15 team members.
-The Premium account is for $10.99 per month which gives you access to custom fields, unlimited dashboards, and unlimited reporting across unlimited projects among others
+The Premium account is for $10.99 per month which gives you access to custom fields, unlimited dashboards, and unlimited reporting across unlimited projects among others.

 The business plan is the most expensive and costs $24.99 per month per user.
 The features include advanced reporting options and four views compared to three views in the lower-priced options.